 After graduating from LSU with a degree in petroleum engineering, Mr. Taylor worked for Texas oilman John Mecom, Sr. until 1966.
 Later he formed his own consulting and production company, before starting Circle Bar Drilling Company with Mr. Mecom in 1974.
 That very successful drilling contracting company was sold in 1979, at which time Mr. Taylor formed Taylor Energy Company in New Orleans.
-Taylor Energy Company was the only individually-owned company ever to explore for and produce oil and natural gas in federal offshore waters in the Gulf of Mexico until the oil and gas producing assets were sold in 2008.
+At the time of his death, Taylor Energy Company was the only individually-owned company ever to explore for and produce oil and natural gas in federal offshore waters in the Gulf of Mexico.
 Mr. Taylor was the Chairman, President and CEO of Taylor Energy Company until his death on November 5, 2004.
 Mr. Taylor died of complications due to bacterial endocarditis.

 In March of 1988, Mr. Taylor was asked to speak to 183 underachieving and troubled inner-city 7th and 8th grade students who planned to drop out of school.
 Remembering the significance of his own college opportunity, Mr. Taylor decided that he would not give a typical “role model” speech.
 Instead, he promised the kids that he would see to it that they went to college.
 They would be required to stay in school, stay out of trouble, and complete a college preparatory high school curriculum with a B average.
 The response from the students and their parents was overwhelming.
 Many went on to college, and five of those students were recognized in Who’s Who Among American High School Students.